 Many young Aussies are none the wiser of the repercussions their spending habits could have on their future.
 Not only are they setting themselves up for years of debt and interest repayments, they are also potentially facing bankruptcy.
 Bankruptcy is the worst financial result to any individual’s life.
 By filing for bankruptcy you have instantly put yourself in a position of uncertainty, as it can negatively affect so much of your financial freedom.

-Limitations of Bankruptcy
+Limitations of bankruptcy

 If you are bankrupt, you cannot hold certain licenses, there are restrictions on employment, and you may be required to pay part of your income to a Trustee.
 You also must obtain the Trustee’s permission to travel overseas, some of your divisible property may be sold and any divisible property you acquire during bankruptcy, vests in your Trustee.
 Also when you are bankrupt you are limited to obtaining loans and credit.

 It is important to get a hold of your finances before they become too difficult to manage.
-Many young Aussie are excited by their ability to use their first credit card, and they can easily forget that every payment needs to be repaid, and due to interest you usually end up paying more for the item as a result of placing it on your credit card.
+Many young Aussie is excited by their ability to use their first credit card, and they can easily forget that every payment needs to be repaid, and due to interest you usually end up paying more for the item as a result of placing it on your credit card.
 Credit cards should be used as a tool for purchases such as airfares and for emergencies.
 You should intend to make the repayments in full as soon as possible to avoid accruing interest charges.
 If you find that you need to make everyday purchases such as groceries or petrol on your credit card because you lack the funds to purchase these items from your income, then you could be heading for a trouble-filled financial future.

 If you are finding it difficult to make your debt repayments on credit cards or personal loans then you should speak with one of our experienced debt consultants today.
-Call us on 1300 138 188 or fill out an enquiry form to your right and we will contact you shortly.